mirnumaan/js/README.md

 # js
-ill be uploading my JS practice everyday
+# Will be uploading my JS practice everyday